namreeb/nampower/README.md

           1400ms ago.

 In this scenario, a 1000ms spell takes 1400ms to cast.
-This tool will work around that design flaw by bypassing the lock the client places on itself during a spell cast.
+This tool will work around that design flaw by altering the client behavior to not wait for the server to acknowledge anything.

-To cast a spell at your current target using this tool, create a macro of the format "/script CastSpellAtTarget(x)" where x is the numerical id of the spell you wish to cast.

-To cast a spell at your current mouseover target using this tool, create a macro of the format "/script CastSpellAtMouseover(x)" where x is the numerical id of the spell you wish to cast.
+Previous versions of this tool required custom macros.
+This version should "just work".

 To launch, run loader.exe -p c:\path\to\wow.exe (or just loader.exe with it inside the main wow folder)

-Note that while this makes no malicious changes to the WoW client, it could easily be mistaken as malicious by the primitive anticheats in use on most vanilla private servers.
+Note that while this makes no malicious changes to the WoW client, it could easily be mistaken as malicious by the primitive anticheats in use on some vanilla private servers.
 This program contains absolutely no protection against anticheat software.

 Having written the anticheat for Elysium and Light's Hope, I can say that they do not